 So what’s it all about?
 In a world where everything is positively spun and presented to perfection, not least on social media, is it possible that failure might be a good thing?

 The idea of the podcast started with the end of a relationship.
 “I got dumped,” says Elizabeth.
 “It was three weeks before my 39th birthday and I was devastated by it because that stage of my life was not looking how I’d dreamt of it when I was a child – I always thought I would be married with children by my 40th birthday.”
-While Elizabeth was licking her wounds she listened to lots of podcasts – listening to pop music made her feel too sad – and had many honest conversations with her friends about how
+While Elizabeth was licking her wounds she listened to lots of podcasts – listening to pop music made her feel too sad – and had many honest conversations with her friends about how she was feeling.

 “Gradually I realised, looking back at my thirties, that I’d grown so much stronger as a result of things going wrong.
 And because of that I’d actually had a much richer life.